 We know exam schedules matter, which is why the exam schedule is posted along with the class schedule prior to registration.
 Thus, you can know and plan for your exam schedule from the beginning of the semester.
 Reviewing and completing outlines, as well finishing other course assignments, should be done with your exam schedule in mind.

 There are two important aspects of this policy to keep in mind.
-One is that to have a right to reschedule one of two exams both must start and end within the same 24 hour period.
+One is that to have a right to reschedule one of two exams the second exam must start less than 23 hours after the first exam starts.
 Thus, a morning and an evening exam on the same day would qualify, as would a morning exam following an evening exam the night before.
-Morning exams on two consecutive days, however, do not result in rescheduling because they do not start and end within the same 24 hour period.
+Morning exams on two consecutive days, however, do not result in rescheduling because the second exam starts more than 23 hours after the first one starts.

 We realize that in many cases students would prefer to have more time between certain exams than their exam schedule gives them.
 It is simply impossible to provide each person a schedule customized to his or her preferences and still administer exams efficiently and fairly.
 The best solution to exam preparation is keeping up with one’s courses and preparing early.
 That kind of preparation helps minimize stress and maximize chances for success no matter when you take an exam.